Naaafis/CryptAi/README.md

 # CryptAi
-Multi-Agent based trading tool that invests on Cryptocurrency on behalf of a user.
-Strategies are based on sentiment analysis of crypto websites and/or market monitoring tools with curated investment strategies
+Multi-Agent based trading tool that invests on behalf of a user.
+Goal is to ultimately come up with an architecture to manage a portfolio using risk analysis agents, news sentiment analysis agents, technical analysis agents and fundemental analysis agents.
+Variety of API's can be implemented to manage user portfolios through brokerages of their choice, we will just optimize the task of managing their portfolio.